Sunday, February 5, 2012

 bhadrANi = nice, good, (plural). from bhadra = gracious, good, fortunate.

-pashyantu = must see. imperative of pashyati (sees).
+pashyantu = should/must see. pashyati (sees).

 mA = not